 A $20,000 donation by CPL Retail Energy has helped to make the streets of Cameron Park and Laguna Heights (communities adjacent to Brownsville, Texas) brighter and safer for all their citizens.

 Street lighting is something most people take for granted; but for the residents of Cameron Park and Laguna Heights, the lack of street lighting makes everyday occurrences such as sending children off to school early in the morning or walking to their neighbor's house a scary prospect.

 In June 2007, funding for the purchase and installation of street lighting was secured through the Office of Rural Community Affairs (ORCA), but the project stalled when funding could not be obtained for electricity costs.
 That's when CPL stepped in to help.
 In order to make the neighborhood safer, CPL Retail Energy committed to cover the cost of electricity needed for the street lights for these communities.

 Our donation covers electricity costs for 120 street lights over the next two years (84 in Cameron Park and 36 in Laguna Heights), and further stresses our commitment to continue to be contributing members in the communities we serve.

 CPL Retail Energy encourages employees to volunteer in the communities where they live and work as part of the employee direct in the community program.
-Teams often volunteer hours to Habitat for Humanity and similar initiatives as part of team-building exercises, and corporate donations are made available to employees who volunteer with organizations through our Dollars for Doers and Local Heroes initiatives.
+Teams often volunteer hours to Habitat for Humanity and similar initiatives as part of team-building exercises, and corporate donations are made available to employees who volunteer with local non-profit organizations whose missions make a positive difference in the community.